Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/protecting-routes-in-angular.md

 ## Creating our auth guard

-Firs let's open the terminal and generate a new service.
+First, let's open the terminal and generate a new service.

 ```bash
 ng generate service guards/AuthGuard